equinor/deploy-bundle/Modules/AutomationAccount/1.0/readme.md

 "jobSchedules": {
     "value": [
         {
-            "jobScheduleName": "ScalingRunbook_JobSchedule", // jobSchedule used to generate unique id "scheduleName": "ScalingRunbook_Schedule", // Gets or sets the schedule "runbookName": "ScalingRunbook", // Gets or sets the runbook "parameters": { // Gets or sets a list of job properties.
+            "jobScheduleName": "ScalingRunbook_JobSchedule", // jobSchedule used to generate unique ID "scheduleName": "ScalingRunbook_Schedule", // Gets or sets the schedule "runbookName": "ScalingRunbook", // Gets or sets the runbook "parameters": { // Gets or sets a list of job properties.